UW pre-health advising

 - Applying to the professional schools including assessing readiness to apply, selecting schools, preparing for and taking entrance exams, and preparing a compelling application

-The pre-health advisers work primarily with students seeking graduate and professional level programs such as:
+The pre-health advisers work primarily with students seeking graduate and professional level programs including (but not limited to):

 Medicine (Allopathic, Osteopathic); Dentistry; Pharmacy; Physical Therapy; Chiropractic Medicine; Occupational Therapy; Physician Assistant; Veterinary Medicine